 Sally & Anthony Mann Center

-The Sally & Anthony Mann Center, formerly Linden Hill, a 64 bed Residential Treatment Facility (RTF), is for boys and girls ages 12 to 21 years old with severe psychiatric conditions.
+The Sally & Anthony Mann Center, formerly Linden Hill, a 30 bed Residential Treatment Facility (RTF), is for girls ages 12 to 21 years old with severe psychiatric conditions.
 Children are referred by the New York State Office of Mental Health (OMH).
 An average stay here is between 9 and 11 months, during which time adolescents participate in intensive milieu therapy, individual, family, and group psychotherapy, pharmacotherapy, special education and vocational training, all in an open setting.
 The treatment teams strongly encourage participation from both the family and the resident in developing and reviewing treatment plans.

 Professional Referrals Needed: Pre-Admission Committed Certification (PACC) required.